cloud-install/ansible-snyc-gitee/docs/stack-installation.md

 # Initial Installation

-If you have completed the LAMP deployment on Cloud Platform, the following steps is for you to start use it quikly
+If you have completed the LCMP deployment on Cloud Platform, the following steps is for you to start use it quikly

 ## Preparation

 1. Get the **Internet IP** on your Cloud Platform
 2. Check you **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the TCP:80 is allowed
-3. Make a domain resolution on your DNS Console if you want to use domain for LAMP
+3. Make a domain resolution on your DNS Console if you want to use domain for LCMP

 ## Usability test